qwickly-org/QwickSteps/README.md

 ## Qwickly I

-Close to QWERTY for speed of learning. \
 Swap frequent letters: `E`, `T`, `N`, `I`, `O`, `P` \
 with letters above (or below) them: `D`, `F`, `J`, `K`, `L`, `;` \
 We use `-`, `=` more than `[`, `]` so swap them too.